The Township’s Snow Management Plan guides the effort to keep roads open and safe for travel during winter storms.

 As a storm approaches, crews begin applying liquid anti-icers and salt to all Snow Emergency Routes and Collector Roads.
 Then they salt hills, intersections and trouble spots on all dedicated Township roads.
 Plowing begins when it is determined that 3 inches of snow has accumulated on the roads.
 Plowing is ineffective and inefficient for lesser snowfalls.

-With the start of plowing, the Township Director of Public Works, Chief of Police and the Chairman of the Board of Supervisors declare a snow emergency.
-During a Snow Emergency, parking is prohibited on all Snow Emergency Routes and prohibited on all other streets throught the township not specifically designated as snow emergency routes, it shall then be unlawful to park any vehicle on such streets within the township until the snow has been completely plowed for the full width of the cartway, except on those streets within the township where only on-street parking is available.
+The Township Manager declares a snow emergency on roadways in the Township during actual or anticipated accumulations of snow.
+During a Snow Emergency, parking is prohibited on all Snow Emergency Routes and prohibited on all other streets throughout the township not specifically designated as snow emergency routes, it shall then be unlawful to park any vehicle on such streets within the township until the snow has been completely plowed for the full width of the cartway, except on those streets within the township where only on-street parking is available.
 Where only on-street parking is available, all motor vehicles shall be parked on the even-address side of the street on even numbered calendar days and on the odd-address side of the street on odd-numbered calendar days.

 Plowing crews are linked with the Township via two-way radio to assist police, fire and emergency personnel.